astronomer/docs/astro/cli/astro-deployment-pool-update.md

 :::

-Update the value for a Deployment's Airflow pool.
+Update the value for a Deployment's Apache Airflow® pool.

 ## Usage